liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 2. **Quantum Computing System and Architecture**

    (1) Distributed quantum computing systems

-   - First step study on MP qubit mapping for DQC is in DAC-2024.

    (2) The next-generation quantum computer architecture, software stack, OS, and etc.